Possibilistic simulation of quantum circuits by classical circuits: Comparison to strong and weak simulators

-We remark that it was not obvious to us how to immediately deduce Corollary~\ref{result:clifford_T} with $t=0$ from Gottesman-Knill.
-While a usual Gottesman-Knill simulator~\cite{nielsen_chuang, stabiliser_aaronson_gottesman} can update each of $n$ stabilisers in parallel, updating the sign of each after, say, a Hadamard layer $H^{\otimes{n}}$, requires depth $O(\log n)$.
-Worse still, measurement in the standard basis, i.e. measurement of $n$ Pauli observables $Z_{i}$ for $i\in[n]$, requires sequential depth $O(n)$ and does not seem easily parallelisable.
-One reason why Gottesman-Knill may require more depth is that it is too excessive for p-simulation.
+However, the size of a circuit says little about its depth.
+Indeed, it is not obvious how to deduce the depth bound in \thm{clifford_T} even with $t=0$ by considering a Gottesman-Knill simulator, i.e., an exact weak simulator that operates according to the proof of the Gottesman-Knill theorem in Refs.~\cite{nielsen_chuang,stabiliser_aaronson_gottesman}.
+While a Gottesman-Knill simulator can update each of $n$ stabilisers in parallel, updating the sign of each after, say, a Hadamard layer $H^{\otimes{n}}$, uses depth $O(\log n)$.
+Worse still, measurement in the standard basis, i.e., measurement of $n$ Pauli observables $Z_{i}$ for $i\in[n]$, uses sequential depth $O(n)$ and does not seem easily parallelisable.
+This issue is addressed with some work in Ref.~\cite[Appendix~C of arXiv version]{grier_nc1}, where the authors show that exact weak simulation of (even classically controlled) Clifford circuits of any depth is in $\oplus \textsf{L}\subset\textsf{NC}^2$, and so can be implemented by classical circuits of depth $O(\log^2 n)$.
+Nevertheless, it is still unclear how to recover the depth bound in \thm{clifford_T} by considering weak simulators when $t>0$.

-Lastly, we disclose that our \textit{linear}-in-$t$ depth scaling should be considered inefficient because \textit{any} function $f:\{0,1\}^{n}\rightarrow \{0,1\}^{n}$ can be computed in linear depth $O(n)$ (and exponential size) using a similar construction to Stage~3 of Construction B. Therefore, Corollary~\ref{result:clifford_T} mirrors the time-complexity results of Refs.~\cite{bravyi_smith_smolin,gosset_bravyi_simulation, bravyi_browne_calpin_etal}.